jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

-So about my prior column...
+---
+title: Why That Youth Group Never Worked
+category: cutting-floor
+---

+So I wrote a draft about why when I was single, I found so much bad advice.
 Partly it was to vent.

-But partly because it is mathematically fun.
-And gives me a chance to explain to myself why things never worked out properly.
+But another part is this column.
+"Pairing off" is actually an interesting mathematical puzzle, and the combination of this fact and the fact that the combination of bad luck and ineptitude at dating scarred me for for life, in spite of the fact I'm over 11 years happily married.

+Let's start with a discussion: about odds.
 I got married, like a lot of other peole who won't disclose it, through a computer dating website.
 I used them pretty heavily during 2002-2005.
+This was an illuminating experiment.

-I actually attempted in 1999-2000 very unsuccessfully; at the time the market was very fragmented and _very_ male-dominated.
+I actually attempted computer dating in 2000 very unsuccessfully, when a move to New York resulted in a dating dry spell of several months.
+At the time the market was very fragmented and _very_ male-dominated.
 Many of the websites were full of false profiles.
 In some cases, it was obviously a ploy to get men to pay for the website.
 "User PrettyModel09 wants to talk to you.
 To chat, *click here* to sign up and unlcok this feature."
-But even if you did pay (and I made that mistake once, the odds were against meeting in person, even with hours of effort.
+But even if you did pay (and I made that mistake once), the odds were against meeting in person, even with hours of effort.
 One site was stupid enough to actually post publicly statistics on whose profile was getting responses (if you knew where to look).
 Poking around, I was anguished to find that if your profile indicated you were above 5'10" and made over $100,000, you had a 50% chance of your messages getting returned.
 My return rate was perhaps 3%.
+At the time, I thought I must be unacceptable on some level; a more likely explanation was the handful of real women were so inundated that they could only respond to the most promising candidates.
+In any event, it was obvious my efforts were wasted.

 However, something happened in 2002, and for whatever reason, single professional women in their late twenties and early thirties started